Hierakonpolis/MU-Net/README.md

     `conda activate MyEnv`

 2. Install PyTorch.
 Visit https://pytorch.org/get-started/locally/ and select your OS, package manager and CUDA version.
-Run the suggested line in your conda environment.
+Input the suggested line in your conda environment.
 It should look like this:

     `conda install pytorch torchvision cudatoolkit=10.0 -c pytorch`